-If you are struggling with snoring or sleep apnea, an oral appliance may help reduce your symptoms.
+If you are struggling with snoring or sleep apnea, a dental appliance may help reduce your symptoms.

 If you would like to find out whether you are a candidate for an oral appliance, please request a complimentary consultation.

-Many people suffer from snoring or obstructive sleep apnea.
+Many people suffer from snoring or require obstructive sleep treatment.

 The consequences of these disorders include the following: